-Here, the suites in test directory to1, followed by the suites in to2, are executed in one test run.
+Here, the suites in test directory tol, followed by the suites in to2, are executed in one test run.
 A time-out event occurs after 10 minutes.
-As long as there is time left, Common Test repeats the test run (that is, starting over with test to1).
-After time-out, Common Test stops when the current job is finished (because of flag force\stop).
-As a result, the specified test run can be aborted after test to1 and before test to2.
+As long as there is time left, Common Test repeats the test run (that is, starting over with